danja/video-magic/README.md

 ## Video Cleanup

+_you can make a silk purse out of a sow's ear if you have a model that has spent its formative weeks comparing them_

 ### Strategy

-_you can make a silk purse out of a sow's ear if you have a model that has spent it's whole life comparing them_

-After a little research, I settled on this processing sequence :
+After minimal research, I settled on this processing sequence :

 1. Extract individual frames as images from original video
 2. Upscale/improve individual frames
 3. Interpolate new frames
 4. Render interpolated frames into video

-For implementation, because typically ML=Python, it was the obvious choice of language.
+For implementation, because typically ML==Python, it was the obvious choice of language.

 This was bound to be processor-hungry and I don't have a usable GPU here, so I decided to :

 - code up each step individually as regular Python
-- test on a snippet of the video (400 frames, 50s)
+- test locally on a snippet of the video (400 frames, 50s)
 - join code together
 - convert into a notebook for HuggingFace and/or Colab
+- run at speed

 _At this point I brought in my colleagues ChatGPT4o, Cursor (via OpenAI API) and Claude 3.5 Sonnet.
 Henceforth plural personal pronouns may appear._